Klipper3d/klipper/docs/Measuring_Resonances.md

 ```

 If you get an error like `Invalid adxl345 id (got xx vs e5)`, where `xx`
-is some other ID, it is indicative of the connection problem with ADXL345,
+is some other ID, immediately try again.
+There's an issue with SPI
+initialization.
+If you still get an error, it is indicative of the connection
+problem with ADXL345,
 or the faulty sensor.
 Double-check the power, the wiring (that it matches
 the schematics, no wire is broken or loose, etc.), and soldering quality.